 Since the money from the ERC return does not come in the form of a debt in any manner, shape, or form, there is no requirement that it be repaid or forgiven.

 How To Claim the Employee Retention Credit

 Eligible employers must first determine their eligibility, making sure they meet the IRS’s qualifications.
 Otherwise, their paperwork will not be accepted.
-Once you are certain that you are eligible for the employee retention credit, then you can move forward and actually file for the credit.
+Once you are certain that you are eligible for the Employee Retention Credit, then you can move forward and actually file for the credit.

 Employers can amend previously submitted forms by filing and submitting Form 941-x so they can retroactively claim the Employee Retention Credit.
 They can do so for up to three years after the original taxes were submitted.
 Once the credit has been filed, employers are able to track their refund.